adamwadelewis/ccscse25_journal/paper_notes.md

 ## 165
 - Files downloaded.
 - Files moved to git repo
+- Major rework required, will have to port to LaTeX

 ## 166
 - Files downloaded.
 - Files moved to git repo
+- Significant editing failures in final version submission.
+- E-mail sent to author

 ## 167
 - Files downloaded.